Lend-Lease: Lend-Lease proposal

-The vote in the Senate, which occurred on 9 March, revealed a similar partisan difference: 49 Democrats (79 percent) voted "aye" with only 13 Democrats (21 percent) voting "nay".
+The vote in the Senate, which occurred on March 8, revealed a similar partisan difference: 49 Democrats (79 percent) voted "aye" with only 13 Democrats (21 percent) voting "nay".
 In contrast, 17 Republicans (63 percent) voted "nay" while 10 Senate Republicans (37 percent) sided with the Democrats to pass the bill.

 President Roosevelt signed the Lend-Lease bill into law on March 11, 1941.
 It permitted him to "sell, transfer title to, exchange, lease, lend, or otherwise dispose of, to any such government [whose defense the President deems vital to the defense of the United States] any defense article."
-In April, this policy was extended to China, and in October to the Soviet Union.
+In April, this policy was extended to China, and in October to the Soviet Union, which was attacked by Germany on 22 June 1941.
 Roosevelt approved $1 billion in Lend-Lease aid to Britain at the end of October 1941.

 This followed the 1940 Destroyers for Bases Agreement, whereby 50 US Navy destroyers were transferred to the Royal Navy and the Royal Canadian Navy in exchange for basing rights in the Caribbean.
 Churchill also granted the US base rights in Bermuda and Newfoundland for free; this act allowed their British garrison to be redeployed to more crucial theatres.
 In 1944, Britain transferred several of the US-made destroyers to the USSR.

 After the attack on Pearl Harbor and the United States entering the war in December 1941, foreign policy was rarely discussed by Congress, and there was very little demand to cut Lend-Lease spending.
 In spring 1944, the House passed a bill to renew the Lend-Lease program by a vote of 334 to 21.
 The Senate passed it by a vote of 63 to 1.